Need to talk? Call 1800 882 436.

 • Is there a drink or snack within easy reach?

-If your toddler likes to stay with you while you're feeding your baby, cuddling them or reading them a story at the same time could make feeding time a highlight for them too.
+• If your toddler likes to stay with you while you feed your baby, cuddle them or read them a story at the same time.

-Try turning on the radio or playing music to make your baby's mealtime a relaxing experience for all of you.
+• Try turning on calming music to make your baby's mealtimes a relaxing experience for all of you.

-Making sure that your toddler doesn't feel rejected is important, but so is your need for peace and quiet to feed your baby.
+Making sure that your toddler doesn't feel left out is important, but so is your need for peace and quiet to feed your baby.
 Find the simplest way that works for you to have relaxing feeding times.

 Resources and support